Adrien-G/N64PPLEditorC/README.md

 This program curently allow extracting all compressed textures from Pokemon Puzzle League (French, German, Europe and USA version) and reinject it with others textures.
 It can also view scene of the game (but currently not editing it)

-Still in work in progress for now, so no binary are furnished yet.
+Still in work in progress for now, a pre-version is available, but the latest modifications are not compiled for now.

-you can compile it with visual studio 2019.
+for latest version, you can compile it with visual studio 2019.